Introduction to background jobs

 Blocking

-Often we want the job to pause (or a script to pause), and wait for commands or MQTT messages.
+Often we want the job to wait and blocks, so as to wait for user commands or MQTT messages.
 We can accomplish this with

 job.block_until_disconnected()